tyre/plato/README.md

-plato
+Plato
 =====

-App for persisting and analysing site traffic data
+App for persisting and analysing site traffic data.
+Designed as a persistant backend for